Tottenham House: Early history

+Description of present house

 Modern use

 The Ailesbury family lived in the house, sharing it during the Second World War with the US Army, until 1946.
 Thereafter it was used by Hawtreys Preparatory School until 1994 when Hawtreys merged with Cheam School, Newbury.
 It was then leased for ten years to the Amber Foundation, a charity which helped unemployed troubled young people to rebuild their lives, but its work there ended due to cuts in government support.

 In 1966, the house was designated as Grade I listed, while the small octagonal folly building (c.
 1720) in the deer park, and the stable block (1819) were designated Grade II*.

 David Brudenell-Bruce, Earl of Cardigan owned 49% and his son Thomas James Brudenell-Bruce, Viscount Savernake owned 51%.
 Between 2011 and 2017, the impoverished Earl was involved in a bitter legal battle with the trustees.

 In 2006 the house, with its 50-horse stable block, outbuildings and some farmland, was leased for 150 years to a consortium of Golf Club Investment Holdings, Conduit Investments, and (as operator) the Buena Vista Hospitality Group of Orlando, Florida, with the intention of creating a luxury hotel, conference, spa, and golfing centre.
 Full planning permission was obtained, with the co-operation of the local Planning Authority and English Heritage, and an investment in the project of £50 million was announced.
 However 18 months later, before starting any building work, the consortium failed during the recession, and the lease ended.

-In 2014, the trustees sold the house and 800 acres for £11.25m to an undisclosed buyer which was believed to be multi-millionaire property developer Jamie Ritblat after overcoming a legal challenge from the Earl of Cardigan.
+In 2014, the trustees sold the house and 800 acres for £11.25m to an undisclosed buyer, which was believed to be multi-millionaire property developer Jamie Ritblat after overcoming a legal challenge from the Earl of Cardigan.
 In November 2014 the Earl was reported in the Daily Telegraph newspaper to be living with his second wife and baby daughter in an unheated lodge in the grounds of Tottenham House on a £71-a-week jobseeker's allowance while training to be a lorry driver.
 He is still theoretically the hereditary Warden of Savernake Forest and has stated he was: "put on this earth to take care of Savernake and I will never let it go".
-He is due to benefit from the sale proceeds and will still own jointly with the trustees 3,700 acres, mainly woodland, in Savernake Forest.
+He was due to benefit from the sale proceeds and would still own jointly with the trustees 3,700 acres, mainly woodland, in Savernake Forest.
+In 2017 he was able to remove both trustees from office, and restore his family’s income.

 As of 2017, the house had been unoccupied since 2005.
-Plans were submitted in December 2017 to return the house, stables, outbuildings and park to a family residence.
+Plans were submitted in December 2017 to return the house, stables, outbuildings, and park to a family residence.